l0drex/family-tree/README.md

 # 🌳 Usage

+> ⚠️ I am currently working on support for gedcomx files.
+Once this is completed, the spreadsheets need to be converted to that format.

 The family data is represented in two csv-tables that the user can upload on the page:
 - one for all the people: